-If you’re on the hunt for something particularly meaningful – try journeying inwards.
-If you’re hunting for something meaningful, but also pretty, shiny, and handmade, there is a plethora of choices on Broadway Avenue.
 From handmade Saskatchewan crafts, pottery, local artists’ paintings, eco-friendly products and vintage vinyl, Broadway has it all.
-Pop in to Joyne Marketplace for a delightful selection of local creators’ wares.
 If you’d like to take home a handcrafted item from an Indigenous artisan, visit the Wanuskewin Gift Shop.
 The district also provides you with vegan, veg or meat-atarian eats, some of the best coffee in the city, and cold pints on rooftop or streetside patios.

-Mayfair’s 33rd Street is an area reinventing itself as the eclectic, third cousin twice removed in Saskatoon’s local shopping scene.
+Mayfair’s 33rd Street is an area reinventing itself as having very eclectic and unique choices in Saskatoon’s local shopping scene.
 This is where you want to go if you’re a collector of anything rusty and dusty.
-Some of the best vintage finds hide away in The Whimsy Store or Penn’s Antiques.
+Some of the best vintage finds hide away at Penn’s Antiques, and you'll find a plethora of local artisan wares at The Hobnobber.
 Locals flock to Better Off Duds to outfit themselves in used, but not grandparent-y clothing.
 (Unless you are into that – you do you!)
-And, yes, The Flag Shop is a thing and we’re happy to have it.
+And, yes, Glitch Gifts and Novelties is the place to find that Tupac air freshener you've been wanting.

-Eighth Street is where you’ll find SaskMade Marketplace.
-Believe it or not, we’re not all farmers.
-However, we all know at least a dozen.
-SaskMade Marketplace stocks a variety of locally produced food products, ingredients, prairie souvenirs and other unique gifts you might just end up keeping for yourself.
+Eighth Street is where you’ll find SaskMade Marketplace which stocks a variety of locally produced food products, ingredients, prairie souvenirs and other unique gifts you might just end up keeping for yourself.
 Don’t feel bad, we all do it.